-In this article, you'll learn what information you should leave for your babysitter including:
+In this article, we'll cover all the information you should leave for your babysitter and why:

 You might feel like you're providing your babysitter with far more information than they'll ever need.
 It's better to provide too much information and cover every possible scenario instead of leaving room for possible confusion or misunderstandings.

 Don't get me wrong... there's definitely such a thing as too much information.
 You don't want to leave your babysitter with an entire book to sift through, so I would recommend condensing everything into one or two pieces of paper.

 Post a list of contact phone numbers somewhere obvious like next to your landline telephone or on your fridge.
 You should also get your babysitter to add a few of these numbers into the contact list of their cell phone so they can access them quickly.